jc-roth/mwave/docs/quickstart.rst

 That seems to have worked well enough!

-See the :ref:`integration_example` section for other examples of evolving wavefunctions under the Bloch Hamiltonian.
+See the integration_ section for other examples of evolving wavefunctions under the Bloch Hamiltonian.

+.. _integration: examples/bloch_ham_integration.ipynb

 Combining the interferometer model with simulation
 --------------------------------------------------